Chapter 3:

 "Yes."

 Aki held up her scanner for me to see.
 The results were positive.
-It contained traces of dark magic; not only that, but the bags also had the same logo as the ones back in Sakura-Sweets.
+It contained traces of dark magic; not only that, but the bags also had the same logo as the ones back at Sakura-Sweets.

-"Well, I guess, case closed then," I said.
+"Well, I guess case closed then," I said.
 "Good job, Aki.
 Let's go make an arrest..."

 "Ah, don't think so, sugar."